Most of marijuana sales prosecutions result from police “controlled buys.”

 In 2019 we do have legal marijuana within Minnesota’s legal Medical Marijuana Program, authorized by Minnesota Statutes and administered by the Minnesota Department of Health.
 Marijuana sales within the controls and limits of that program to authorized program participants are, of course, legal.

-Sales prosecutions sales of marijuana are less common than prosecutions for possession.
+Prosecutions sales of illegal marijuana are less common than prosecutions for possession.
 Also rare, relative to far more common Minnesota state court prosecutions, are federal prosecutions of marijuana sales cases in United States District Court, which usually involve multi-defendant conspiracy allegations.

 While all illegal sales of marijuana prosecutions in Minnesota state court are felony prosecutions, most of these include charges with levels of severity from First Degree to Fifth Degree “Controlled Substance Crime.”
 First Degree has the most severe penalty provision; while Fifth Degree has the least.